 SSIS students enjoy expressing themselves in various art facilities.
 Our Aquatic Centre features newly built multi-purpose Dance and Drama Rooms, while our main campus building houses the music education rooms and a 200-seater auditorium.

-We are looking forward to our new Performing Arts Centre, which can house 646 patrons.
-It will feature a meticulously designed orchestra pit, comprehensive audio-visual systems and new LED screens – and will be completed by June 2010.
+Our newly inaugurated Performing Arts Centre can house 646 patrons.
+It features a meticulously designed orchestra pit, comprehensive audio-visual systems and music studios.